icelab/til/content/rails/postgres-listen-notify.md

 author: Alex Timofeev
 ---

 PostgreSQL has its own listen/notify mechanism.
-It might be useful for cases, when we have to manage messaging between different workers of application, but would prefer to not use extra dependencies such as Redis.
+It might be useful for cases when we have to manage messaging between different application processes, but would prefer to not use extra dependencies such as Redis.

 *process.rb*